 Mon Repos Turtle Centre

 Daytime opening hours: 9am to 2pm, 7 days a week (closed 25 December and 25 April).
-Mon Repos Gidji Cafe and Gift shop are open 9.30am to 2pm.
+Milbi Cafe and gift shop is open 9.30am to 2pm.

-Daytime access to Hatchling Hall within the Turtle Centre (includes entrance hall display area, Mon Repos Gidji Cafe and Gift shop) is free and does not require a booking.
+Daytime access to the Turtle Centre (includes entrance hall area, Milbi Cafe and gift shop) is free and does not require a booking.

-Day-time access to Turtle Tales within the Turtle Centre (includes interpretive displays and theatrette areas) must be booked online and an admission fee applies (closed 25 December and 25 April).
+Day-time access to Turtle Tales Immersive Experience within the Turtle Centre (includes interactive displays and theatre) must be booked online and an admission fee applies (closed 25 December and 25 April).
 All visitors, including children and babies, must have a ticket booked in their name.

 Nightly opening hours during turtle season: from 6.30pm till late, 7 days a week.
 Night access is only permitted for Turtle Encounter tour participants.
-Do not book Turtle Centre access (including Turtle Tales tickets) when you are visiting at night as a Turtle Encounter tour participant —your purchased Turtle Encounter tickets include access to these areas as part of your tour experience.
+Do not book Turtle Tales Immersive Experience tickets when you are visiting at night as a Turtle Encounter tour participant—your purchased Turtle Encounter tickets include access to these areas as part of your tour experience.